energiezwerg/smarthome/doc/source/tools.rst

      - Walking the core and plugins directories to collect all requirements.txt content into a base.txt and all.txt
    * - conf_to_yaml_converter.py
      - Convert the config files in old ``*.conf`` format into ``*.yaml`` equivalents
-   * - print_lib_versions.py
-     - gives a list of installed modules with pip (needed by backend?)

 The following are marked as deprecated and if no working solution is found we will remove them.
 For the time being